a-r-r-o-w/cogvideox-factory/training/mochi-1/README.md

 We provide a minimal and faithful reimplementation of the [Mochi-1 original fine-tuner](https://github.com/genmoai/mochi/tree/aba74c1b5e0755b1fa3343d9e4bd22e89de77ab1/demos/fine_tuner).
 As usual, we leverage `peft` for things LoRA in our implementation.

+**Updates**

+December 1 2024: Support for checkpoint saving and loading.

 ## Getting started

 Install the dependencies: `pip install -r requirements.txt`.
 Also make sure your `diffusers` installation is from the current `main`.